iCloud Private Relay vs VPN: Key differences explained 2026

 • Cost: Private Relay is included with iCloud+; VPNs require a separate subscription.

-1. iCloud Private Relay vs VPN
+1. iCloud Private Relay vs VPN: The key differences

 1.1.
 Scope of protection (Safari only vs. System-wide)